Phina Oruche: Early career

 Oruche began her career as a fashion model.
 In London before she emigrated to New York City.
-She represented Gap for five years in the United States, and was featured as a cover model on many US magazines.
+She represented Gap for five years in the United States, and was featured as a cover model on several American magazines.
 She had a special relationship with Essence magazine and was often featured on its pages and on a cover.
 She was discovered for the TV screen by British film director Tony Kaye, who featured her in many of his TV commercials, giving rise to her continued desire to act professionally.

 Acting

-In July 2020 Oruche appeared as Aunt Venn in poignant BBC1 drama “Anthony” directed by Terry McDonaugh for LA Productions and simultaneously starred as Marvellous in BBC’s “ Taken Down” directed by BAFTA-winning David Caffrey for Spiral pictures.
+In July 2020 Oruche appeared as Aunt Venn in poignant BBC1 drama “Anthony” directed by Terry McDonaugh for LA Productions and simultaneously starred as Marvellous in BBC's “ Taken Down” directed by BAFTA-winning David Caffrey for Spiral pictures.
 Oruche started her acting career in the US after an education in the Actors Studio in Los Angeles.
 She is best known for her role as Liberty Baker in Footballers' Wives, for which she won a Screen Nations award.
-She has appeared in American and British television shows including The Bill, Nip/Tuck, Charmed, Buffy the Vampire Slayer, Diagnosis Murder, NYPD Blue and The Unit.
+She has appeared in various American and British television shows including The Bill, Nip/Tuck, Charmed, Buffy the Vampire Slayer, Diagnosis Murder, NYPD Blue and The Unit.
 Her film credits include The Forsaken (2001) and Happy Ever Afters (2009).

 She made a cameo appearance in a January 2008 episode of the British sketch comedy show Little Miss Jocelyn.

 On 29 March 2010, it was revealed she had been cast to play Gabby Sharpe, the mother of a new family, in teen soap Hollyoaks.

 On 1 November 2012 she made a return to television on the BBC1 drama Doctors, before taking five years off to focus on raising her son.